 - Ceremony Business; and

 - Held every fortnight on a Tuesday during school terms, from 6pm to 7pm

 - Next session dates: 26th June, 24th July & 7th August

 - Venue: Manor Lakes Community Learning Centre, 86 Manor Lakes Blvd, Wyndham Vale

 For further details please call Jamie on 0411 712 948 or Sara on 0488 767 761.

 The Warran Warran Maar Program is proudly supported by the Victorian Office for Youth as part of the Aboriginal Youth Mentoring Project, and in partnership with Koorie Youth Council (KYC) and the Youth Affairs Council of Victoria (YACVic).

 Maar Meerreng (Man to Earth)

-The Maar Meerreeng (Man to Earth) Program is an intensive traditional cultural learning, strengthening and connection program for Indigenous Men aged 16 years and over.
+The Maar Meerreeng (Man to Earth) Program is an intensive traditional cultural learning, strengthening and connection program for Aboriginal Men aged 16 years and over.
 Non-Indigenous partners and fathers of Indigenous children are also welcome to participate.
 The Program is run by Jamie Thomas, who has been culturally mentoring men for over 20 years and holds a Post Graduate Certificate in Family Therapy.